see-for-yourself/bgdv-book/_posts/2024-10-24-chapter3_grayscale-colormaps-transparency.md

 specifies by name the 'RdBu' colormap.
 The resulting image from Chapter 1.3 is reproduced here in Figure 3.2 top, and it looks like the original visualization by Ed Hawkins.
 Note that 'RdBu' is not a sequential colormap, rather it is a type of _diverging_ colormap.
 Diverging means that there is a critical point such that on the left it is one color and on the right it is another color.
 In Figure 3.2 top, the critical point corresponds to the middle value of the range of data values.
 Another sensible choice for the critical point is the zero data value (see Exercise 3.1).

 Another popular choice for data visualization is the 'Viridis' colormap (Figure 3.2 middle); it is a perceptually uniform sequential colormap.
-For a grayscale Cimate Stripes, a perceptually uniform grayscale 'Greys' colormap is used in Figure 3.2 bottom.
+For a grayscale Climate Stripes, a perceptually uniform grayscale 'Greys' colormap is used in Figure 3.2 bottom.
 Studies have shown that sequential grayscale is better than sequential color in terms of accurate visual perception [1], although some might find it aesthetically less pleasing.

 ![Figure 3.2a](/bgdv-book/assets/images/book/climate-stripes_wl-2x80_cmap-RdBu_v01-c_crop.png)
 ![Figure 3.2b](/bgdv-book/assets/images/book/climate-stripes_wl-2x80_cmap-viridis_v01-d_crop.png)